‘DWTS’ Pro Dancer Keo Motsepe & Chrishell Stause Shock Fans As They Reveal They Are Dating

 Chrishell and Keo seemingly confirmed the news on Instagram.

-On his social media page, the South African dancer shared a flirty pic that showed him nuzzling his face in Chrishell’s hair from the side.
+On his social media page, the South African dancer shared a flirty pic which showed him nuzzling his face in Chrishell’s hair from the side.
 He captioned the snap with a heart emoji.

+“I will always make you smile @chrishellstause,” the dancer captioned the clip.

+In the clip, Keo playfully called his new girlfriend “Baby” as she realized he was filming them together.

-A final pic showed Keo kissing the luxury realtor on the cheek as she beamed.
+A final pic showed Keo kissing the luxury realtor on the cheek while she beamed.

 “Keeping it casual,” the Netflix beauty wrote.

-Keo’s post received heart and smiley face emoji from several DWTS co-stars including Emma Sater, Alan Bersten, Cheryl Burke, Daniela Karagach, Pasha Pashkov, and of course, Gleb.
+Keo’s post received heart and smiley face emoji from several DWTS co-stars, including Emma Slater, Alan Bersten, Cheryl Burke, Daniella Karagach, Pasha Pashkov, and of course, Gleb.

 “Love you guys!”
 Gleb wrote in the comments section.